 - Château de la Roche-Jagu, Ploëzal

-- Lunch in Guingamp
+- Lunch at leisure in Guingamp

 - Le Grand Launay, Lanrivain